ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS cool techish-but-hardcore-survivalish mod idea.md

-# Cool Idea for a Cool Tech Mod but it's a Hardcore Survival Mod and a Magic Mod in a Trench Coat
+# Cool Idea for a Cool Tech Mod but it's a Hardcore Survival Mod and a Magic Mod in a Trench Coat but Not Really

 ## Short Explanation
 The mod is centered around the idea of keeping yourself alive through the power of clones and modifying yourself (like cybernetics and junk).